 Why do students become a part of the Community Engagement Fellows program?
 It's all about engaging with local community.
 But the ways in which students do so are seemingly endless.

-The Community Engagement Fellows (formerly known as Montgomery Service Leaders - MSL) is distinctive to Dickinson as a program for students committed to making significant contributions as members of the Dickinson and Carlisle communities.
+The Community Engagement Fellows is distinctive to Dickinson as a program for students committed to making significant contributions as members of the Dickinson and Carlisle communities.

 Students live out the engaged vision through the program's three hallmarks: in-depth community engagement, leadership and awareness and academic connections.
 These hallmarks provide opportunities to build bridges as engaged citizens, equipping students to be lifelong learners and leaders in their communities in Carlisle and beyond.

-The application for the 2020-2021 Community Engagement Fellows Program is closed.
+The application for the 2021-2022 Community Engagement Fellows Program is open from Thursday, August 26th to Friday, September 10th..

-Community Engagement - Each Community Engagement Fellow will work with a Carlisle nonprofit service organization for 8-10 hours per week in a consistent, long-term relationship.
+Community Engagement - Each Community Engagement Fellow will work with a Carlisle nonprofit service organization for 6-8 hours per week in a consistent, long-term relationship.
 Community partners serve as mentors, guiding students through a developmental process spanning dedicated volunteer, project assistant and project coordinator while helping students reach personal learning objectives.
+Students can work as Volunteer Engagers or Specialists at their placements.
+Volunteer Engagers are responsible for assisting with volunteer engagement on a regular basis (e.g. Dickinson students, but also community depending on needs), recurring projects and one-time events.
+Specialists will assist in the assigned role by their placement.
 By undertaking increased responsibility and leadership, students' understanding of personal and social responsibilities and accountability is strengthened and solidified.

 Leadership and Awareness - Interweaving personal and community awareness, ongoing leadership development and community experience, students are challenged to balance ever-changing community needs and personal insights through active learning.
 Students participate in intentional leadership training seminars, meet alumni in related nonprofit fields and share in group and personal reflection, connecting their service, classwork and personal growth.